Parent & Caregiver FAQ

 The ratio is 1:10 for TK and kinder members and 1:20 for grades 1st through 8th.

 Yes.
 Our TK-K-5, and middle school programs are run separately.
-Students are also separated by grade within the program.
+Members are also separated by grade within the program.
 There is occasional overlap at times; however, students are generally placed in groups with peers close to their age.

 Yes, your child will have the same Youth Development Professional (YDP).